Eggplant parmigiana, or melanzane alla parmigiana, is a gorgeous Italian casserole dish adored for its rich flavors and comforting texture.

 Repeat with two more layers of eggplant (4 eggplant layers total).

 The last layer should have more tomato sauce, parmesan, and mozzarella than the other layers.
+Don’t add basil on top.

 4. Bake the Parmigiana

-Bake the eggplant parmigiana in a preheated oven at 350°F or 180°C for 30 minutes until the tomato sauce bubbles and the cheese melts.
+Bake the eggplant parmigiana in a preheated oven at 350°F or 180°C for about 30 minutes until the tomato sauce bubbles and the cheese melts.

 Serving Suggestions